 Fetlar – the Garden of Shetland

 Fetlar is known locally as ‘the garden of Shetland’.
 Its diversity of habitats with rich fertile soils, serpentine heath and blanket bog, hosts the highest densities of breeding waders in Shetland.
-It is a beautiful island with breathtaking scenery and is an island steeped in ornithological history and hosts several RSPB reserves.
-This is the island that hosted Britain’s only ever successful breeding pair of Snowy Owl’s during the 1960’s and 1970’s.
+It is an island with a fascinating and diverse ornithological history.
+It was here that in 1967 Britain’s first Snowy Owls were discovered breeding by the legendary Shetland naturalist, the late Bobby Tulloch.

-We will enjoy a short leisurely stroll along low headland of the eastern side of the island to see the rare rock type, known as the Funzie conglomerate, which is unique to the island and can be seen exposed the way along eastern cliffs.
+As well as a picnic lunch at the beautiful Tresta beach we will enjoy a short leisurely stroll along low headland of the eastern side of the island to see the rare rock type, known as the Funzie conglomerate, which is unique to the island and can be seen exposed the way along eastern cliffs.
 From here we will also scan the open sea and with a bit of luck catch a glimpse of a Porpoise or Minke whale, which are often seen off shore.
-There is also the chance of an otter encounter too along some of the islands more remote stretches of shoreline.
+There is also the chance of an Otter encounter too along some of the island’s more remote stretches of shoreline.

 Along the way we will also learn of Fetlar’s fascinating history by calling in to the Fetlar Interpretive Centre.